-- IST offers French as an additional language to families for whom it is required for the purposes of repatriation. - The additional French course is taken in lieu of Arts subjects from Grades 7-10. - Students who enter the course in Grade 7 must continue until Grade 10 or until they repatriate. - Any students who choose not to take French B, or who opt out of the program before Grade 10, may not rejoin the French courses.
+- French is offered to families requiring it for repatriation. - This additional course replaces Arts subjects from Grades 7-10. - Students entering the course in Grade 7 must continue until Grade 10 or until repatriation. - Students who opt out before Grade 10 may not rejoin the French courses.